doki-theme/doki-theme-github/CONTRIBUTING.md

   See [GitHub Specifics](#github-specifics) for more details.

-Because of silly cross-origin "safety" precautions taken by GitHub (or stylus, I forget), I can't use the assets from [https://doki.assets.unthrottled.io].
+Because of silly cross-origin "safety" precautions taken by GitHub (or stylus, I forget), I can't use the assets from [https://doki.assets.unthrottled.io](https://doki.assets.unthrottled.io).
 So to get around that, the GitHub user css, uses assets from the same parent domain.
 So I wrote a script that forklifts the assets, plus the expected directory structure into the `doki-theme-github/assets` directory automatically (if it doesn't exist, will not overwrite).
 In the `doki-theme-github/buildSrc` directory run:

 ```shell
 yarn copyAssets
 ```

 > Note: you'll probably want to update the sticker's url in the tempUserCss.css.txt file to point to the branch/repo you are working on.
+Be sure to change it back before submitting a PR!

 [Here is an example pull request that captures all the artifacts from the development process of imported themes](https://github.com/doki-theme/doki-theme-github/pull/44)
 .
 There is going to be a heckin a lot of changes, so be prepared!